More than the blogging part of Travel Blogging, we take the Travel part very seriously.

 Handy Tips: Leave your cozy cocoon and explore and appreciate others.
 Retweet other’s posts, share the links you find worth sharing, comment on others blog and start building a small virtual community of bloggers you love to read and you will see the mutual feeling being reciprocated from the other side.

 Bottom line — Show some love to others.

 #6.
 Not joining Facebook groups was another blogging mistake

-I had no idea that there were Facebook groups for like-minded people.
+I had no idea that there were Facebook groups of like-minded people.
 And sharing your content is a great way to reach out to the group in one shot.
 Not just your traffic will shoot up, but you will also connect and build contacts with many like-minded people.

 Handy Tips: Post to groups related to travel and don’t forget to like and comment on others post.

 Some FB groups worth joining: